ttimong/blog-posts/blog1-kmeans-clustering/final_model.md

 )
 ```

 `df_2012_2017` dataset provides the data for each stock performance on a daily basis, during the stated time period.
-I would like to obtain the annual performance of each stock.
-As such, I would need to identify the first and last trading day for each year.
+I would like to obtain the annual performance of each stock to calculate the average annual return and variance.

+### For those who are unfamiliar, average yearly return can be calculated in 3 steps:
+1. Calculate annual return of each year by subtracting the closing price of a stock on the last trading day in the year with the opening price of the same stock on the first trading day in the same year.
+2. Divide the value in step 1 by the opening price of the stock on the first trading day in the same year.
+You would obtain the annual return for that year.
+Repeat step 1 and 2 for X number of years you have.
+3. Sum up all the annual returns in the stated time period and divide the value by X number of years.

+### To calculate variance:
+1. subtract each year's annual return with the average annual return and square that value.
+2. Sum all the values in step 1 and divide it by X years.

+As such, I would need to transform my data set to based on the above parameters to obtain my desired variables.

 ```python